askasoft/pango/gel/README.md

 ```

 ### strict mode
-Defautly, EL use none strict mode (call method of null object will not cause error)
+Defautly, EL use none strict mode (call method of nil object will not cause error)
 Example：
 ```go
 m := map[string]any{